- Step 1: Choose a Pattern and Print It

-The Marble Squares pattern is used to make the game board
+Use the Marble Squares pattern to make a game board

 suitable for marble playing pieces.

 Choose a design that prints in color, or select a

 black & white pattern and use your creativity to add color and